bokuyemskyy/kaban/README.md

-# kaban - chess bitboard engine
+# kaban - chess movegen

 A project, aimed to be a high-performance chess engine that uses bitboard techniques.
-Inspired by [Stockfish](https://stockfishchess.org/), this project aims to explore efficient board representation, move generation, evaluation functions, and search algorithms using modern C++ practices.
+Inspired by [Stockfish](https://stockfishchess.org/), this project aims to utilize efficient board representation (combines bitboards by color, bitboards by piece type and a flat array), move generation and modern C++ practices to achieve high 'perft' results.

 ## Documentation
-The draft of documentation you can find on here: [DOCUMENTATION](https://bokuyemskyy.github.io/kaban/docs/html/)
+The draft of documentation you can find on here: [DOCUMENTATION](https://bokuyemskyy.github.io/kaban/docs/html/) (work in progress)

-## Features (Existing and planned)
+## Features roadmap
+- ✅ **Build system**: convenient, agile and fast CMake-Ninja build system;
+- ✅ **Additional configurations**: clang-family tools to ensure clean code, Doxygen documentation generator and VCPKG dependency manager;
+- ✅ **Testing framework**: unit tests for the code;
+- ✅ **Project structure**: modular code, split into Main, Renderer, Board and Movegen.
+The code combines different practices, e.g: object-oriented classes, functional-style code in namespaces;
-- ✅ **Bitboard Representation**: Efficient board representation using 64-bit integers.
+- ✅ **Bitboards**: board representation and operations using 64-bit integers.
+- ✅ **Bit-packing**: using raw bit fields instead of structures to increase efficiency and have more control over the memory;
+- ✅ **Magic bitboards**: a powerful approach of mapping the board occupancy to an index to access precomputed rook and bishop moves;
-- 🔄 **Move Generation**: Fast, accurate move generation with legality checks.
+- ✅ **Simple move generation**: accurate, but simple (no en-passant, castling, 50-moves rule) move generation with legality checks;
+- 🔄 **Complex move generation**: accurate and absolutely rule-compliant move generation;
+- 🔄 **UCI protocol compatibility**: integration with Universal Chess Interface for compatibility with chess GUIs;
+- 🔄 **Multithreading support**: parallel computations for improved performance;
+- 🔄 **Code cleanup**: the code is quite messy after all these experiments, so it is definitely worth it to refactor it.

+## Future features
+- 🔄 **Transformation into an engine**: the project initially was aimed to be an engine, not a movegen.
+But the development takes too much time.
-- 🔄 **Evaluation Function**: A scalable evaluation function with tuning capabilities.
+- 🔄 **Evaluation function**: a scalable evaluation function with tuning capabilities.
-- 🔄 **Search Algorithms**: Implementation of minimax, alpha-beta pruning, and potentially more advanced techniques like Principal Variation Search (PVS) and Monte Carlo Tree Search (MCTS).
+- 🔄 **Search algorithms**: Implementation of minimax, alpha-beta pruning, and potentially more advanced techniques like Principal Variation Search (PVS) and Monte Carlo Tree Search (MCTS).
-- 🔄 **Multithreading Support**: Parallel search for improved performance.
-- 🔄 **UCI Protocol Compatibility**: Integration with Universal Chess Interface for compatibility with chess GUIs.
-- 🔄 **Testing Framework**: Unit tests for move generation, evaluation, and search algorithms.

 ## Motivation
-Inspired by Stockfish, this project is a learning endeavor to deepen my understanding of chess engine development and improve my skills in C++ programming, algorithms, and optimization.
+This project is a learning endeavor to deepen my understanding of chess engine development and improve my skills in C++ programming, problem-solving, algorithms, and optimization.

 ## Installation
 ```bash